the-carlisle-group/FlipDBDoc/APLSource/Objects/Query_Class.md

       Q=T.Query ""
 ~~~

-The query is executed by running the →[MethodList.Execute] method, which returns a DataTable object:
+The query is executed by running the [Execute]() method, which returns a
+DataTable object:

 ~~~
       R=Q.Execute 0